-Ms. Vacciana teaches Domestic Relations in the Legal Assistant Program.
+Ms. Vacciana teaches Domestic Relations in the Paralegal Program.

 Elise Gross is a sole practitioner in Boca Raton.
 Her practice concentrates on estate planning, probate, and asset protection, as well as the business and succession planning which are involved in such procedures.
 She received her B.A. from Florida International University, her J.D. from New York Law School, and her L.L.M. in Estate Planning from the University of Miami, School of Law.
 She is also licensed to practice in New York.

-Ms. Gross teaches Wills, Trusts & Estate Planning for our Legal Assistant Program.
+Ms. Gross teaches Wills, Trusts & Estate Planning for our Paralegal Program.

 JAVIER ZUNIGA, ESQ